aarneranta/deptreepy/README.md

-   'extract_sentences'               # return FORM sequences as one-liners 'trees2conllu'                    # convert internal trees to CoNLLU stanzas 'trees2wordlines'                 # convert internal trees to a single sequence of wordlines 'from_script <file>'              # read commands from a file
+   'extract_sentences'               # return FORM sequences as one-liners 'trees2conllu'                    # convert internal trees to CoNLLU stanzas 'trees2wordlines'                 # convert internal trees to a single sequence of wordlines 'visualize_conllu'                # convert a CoNNLU text into SVG in HTML 'from_script <file>'              # read commands from a file

 The commands without <file> arguments read CoNLL-U content from std-in,